PamAnalyst/Google-Data-Analytics-Capstone-Project/README.md

 In this case study, I examine historical data from a fictional Chicago based bike-share company using MySQL for analysis.
 I have crafted visualisations in Tableau to illustrate my findings and concluded by offering recommendations to assist the company in addressing their business queries.

-For a detailed summary and visual representation of my analysis, please visit the Tableau Public dashboard I created [insert link here].
+For a detailed summary and visual representation of my analysis, please visit the Tableau Public dashboard I created [Cyclistic BIKE SHARE | How do annual members and casual riders use Cyclistic bikes differently?](https://public.tableau.com/views/CyclisticBIKESHAREHowdoannualmembersandcasualridersuseCyclisticbikesdifferently/Dashboard?:language=en-GB&:sid=&:display_count=n&:origin=viz_share_link).

 Below, you will find further details on the case study scenario and the full report.